-As much as I wish I could be, I am not a spontaneous traveller.
-I am often taking time off from work, have a limited time in each country/city I’m visiting and don’t want to miss out on anything significant or important from poor planning.
+As much as we wish we could be, we are not spontaneous travellers.
+We are often taking time off from work, have a limited time in each country/city we’re visiting and don’t want to miss out on anything significant or important from poor planning.

-When you’re travelling on limited time like we normally do, it really pays to create a travel itinerary before you leave so you don’t waste time trying to organize transfers and activities while you’re over there.
-Here’s a few steps to how I plan my perfect travel itinerary.
+When you’re travelling on limited time like we normally do, it really pays to create a travel itinerary before you leave so you don’t waste time trying to organise transfers and activities while you’re over there.
+Here’s a few steps to how we plan our perfect travel itinerary.

-I always start with the main flights, international or domestic.
-What day am I departing and returning to Australia?
-I will normally check out which days are the cheapest and most convenient to travel before I apply for any annual leave.
+We always start with the main flights, international or domestic.
+What day are we departing and returning to Australia?
+We will normally check out which days are the cheapest and most convenient to travel before we apply for any annual leave.